Lollipoke/SFA-Lab3/README.md

 ## AES Key

-The `phoenixAES` plugin gave us the following key for the 10th round : `969559CD3BD154F69F4EB2DC08359A64`, and finally we applied the inverse_key_expansion and turned into ASCII to get the flag :
+The `phoenixAES` plugin gave us the following key for the 10th rounds: `969559CD3BD154F69F4EB2DC08359A64`, and finally we applied the inverse_key_expansion and turned into ASCII to get the flag :

 `HEIG{RealAES128}`

-## Conclusion
+# Conclusion

 To conclude, we can say that that lab helped us understand more about the concept of Differential Fault Analysis and about the diagonal faulty ciphertexts, and it was really fun to observe that by applying a perfectly timed glitch, we could recover so much information.